Vikil08/Technical-Challenge/README.md

 Editor used: VS Code

-How to run the application?
+Steps to run the application:

 1. Download hosts.txt, urls.txt, and deduplicateHostUrl.py files and keep it a same folder.
 2. Open cmd/terminal and redirect to folder path.